linkfluence/radarly-py/docs/officialdoc/architecture/project.rst

 Project
 ~~~~~~~

-Get Project Informations
+Get Project information
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This method allows users to retrieve project informations.
-It sends back all the informations about the project.
+This method allows users to retrieve project information.
+It sends back
+information about the project.

 **Request**